GbGibson7/Phase-4-Project-Movie-Recommendation-System/README.md

 The core objective is to develop a system that provides users with tailored movie recommendations based on their past ratings.
 Imagine this system enhancing a streaming platform's user experience, increasing engagement by surfacing films users are most likely to enjoy.

 ## 2. Data Understanding
-Initial exploration of the MovieLens "small" dataset (movies.csv, ratings.csv, links.csv, tags.csv) revealed key characteristics:
+The data source is https://grouplens.org/datasets/movielens/latest/ , The Initial exploration of the MovieLens "small" dataset (movies.csv, ratings.csv, links.csv, tags.csv) revealed key characteristics:

 - Movies: Over 9,700 titles with genres.
 - Ratings: Over 100,000 ratings from 610 users, showcasing a clear positive bias towards higher scores (3.0, 4.0, 5.0 are most common).